thphr/Relevant_Applications/README.md

 # Relevant Applications

-The applications will further explained followed by the contribution of the Author to each projects.
+The applications will be further explained followed by the contribution of the Author to each projects.

 ## Picture_explorer-master
 * **Description:** An small application that loads pictures from flickr and lets you browser the pictures.